 The P\&P MDI-QKD has several advantages in comparison to the conventional MDI-QKD.
-The most important advantage is that one can minimize the use of active control units.
-In time-bin phase encoding with pulsed laser source, for example, initial mode matching for spectrum is already done by utilizing the same laser.
-The phase reference of time-bins pulses sent by Alice and Bob are also automatically matched since Charlie can posses the interferometer.
+The most important advantage is that one can significantly reduce the use of active control units.
+In time-bin phase encoding, for example, the spectral mode matching is naturally achieved by utilizing the same laser.
+The phase reference of time-bins pulses sent by Alice and Bob are also automatically matched since Charlie can possess the interferometer.
 These advantages will be a great merit for the practicality.
-Moreover, the Plug-and-Play architecture guarantees the robustness against polarization change of fiber.
-This robustness will give superior performance in implementing the MDI-QKD on deployed optical fibers.
+Moreover, the plug-and-play architecture compensates the polarization drift during the transmission.
+This robustness will provide superior performance in implementing the MDI-QKD on deployed optical fibers.
 Finally, P\&P MDI-QKD is appropriate for realizing MDI-QKD network.
 Since Charlie (server) has a source and detectors, Alice and Bob (users) need only encoding devices.
-If the server is located at a base station or a satellite, users can communicate securely with inexpensive and compact size devices.
-In conclusion, P\&P MDI-QKD will facilitate practical implementation of MDI-QKD, and will begin a new phase toward ultimate secure communication.
+If the server is located at a control station, users can communicate securely with inexpensive and compact size devices.